 This allows you to tell us which areas of the syllabus you particularly need to review and which skills you need to work on.

-Questionnaires will be available in May and need to be completed by mid June for our teachers to use them to prepare your classes.
+Questionnaires will be available in May and should be completed by mid June, allowing our teachers to use them to prepare the classes.

 Everything you ever wanted to know about the Extended Essay but were afraid to ask!

 The Extended Essay offers IB Diploma students a fantastic opportunity to study a topic which is of special interest to them.
-Through your Extended Essay you get to develop independent research and writing skills which also provide an invaluable preparation for the academic work you will do at University.
+Through your Extended Essay you develop independent research and writing skills, and it also provides invaluable preparation for the academic work you will do at University.